syncthing/docs/users/faq-parts/general.rst

 because small blocks will be fetched from all devices in parallel.

 Syncthing handles renaming files and updating their metadata in an efficient manner.
-This means that renaming a large file will not cause a retransmission of that file.
-Additionally, appending data to existing large files should be handled efficiently as well.
+This means that renaming a file will not cause a retransmission of that file.
+Additionally, appending data to existing files should be handled efficiently as well.

 :ref:`Temporary files <temporary-files>` are used to store partial data downloaded from other devices.
 They are automatically removed whenever a file